 - The Selected Edge of a polyline-based object can be edited in a variety of ways using the edit tools. - To override movement restrictions and make fine adjustments as you draw or edit, hold down the Ctrl key.
+Content

-A selection of plant images is available for download from the Chief Architect 3D Library.
-Select Library> Get Additional Content Online to launch your default web browser to that page.
+• A selection of plant images is available for download from the Chief Architect 3D Library.
+Select Library>

+Get Additional Content Online in to launch your default web browser to that page.

-- The Status Bar at the bottom of the program window reports useful information like the angle an object is being drawn at and what type of object is selected. - When drawing and editing a plot plan polyline, it may be helpful to turn off Grid Snaps .
+- The Status Bar at the bottom of the program window reports useful information like the angle an object is being drawn at and what type of object is selected. - When drawing and editing a plot plan polyline, it may be helpful to turn off Grid Snaps 🗰.
 Object Snaps , however, are often very helpful.

-- F1 Help for the current context

-- Spacebar Select Objects

-- 3 Break Line edit tool
+- Spacebar Select Objects - 3 Break edit tool

-- Ctrl + E Open Object edit tool

-- Ctrl + Z Undo

-- Ctrl + S Save
+- Ctrl + Z Undo - Ctrl + S Save